 The Elections Board does not take this decision lightly but the highly inappropriate conduct of the candidate in question justified its severity.
 The Elections Board was very explicit before and throughout the elections cycle that while a candidate’s ideas and proposals may be scrutinized, their personal character and integrity were unquestionably off limits to any attacks or any damaging actions on the basis of mutual respect.
 The Elections Board made it clear at the Rules Meeting held on Monday, April 11th by stating in the presentation “Do not attack the character of other candidate in any way.”
 The Elections Packets distributed to all the candidates also explicitly states that “it is strictly prohibited to demean any other candidate.”

-Despite these repeated warnings of not attacking the personal character of another candidate, Jeffrey Solazzi during his live streamed debate publicly attacked his fellow candidate Ramond Curtis.
-Solazzi’s introductory statement was as follows:
+Despite these repeated warnings of not attacking the personal character of another candidate, Jeffrey during his live streamed debate publicly attacked his fellow candidate Ramond Curtis.
+Jeffrey’s introductory statement was as follows:

-“Hi my name is Jeff Solazzi, and I’m running for GSSC Senate.
+“Hi my name is Jeff, and I’m running for GSSC Senate.
 I’m someone that’s really committed to making the school better and I want the best for this school.
-If I didn’t think i was the best candidate for this position I’d step down.
+If I didn’t think I was the best candidate for this position I’d step down.
 I’ve heard from Sean Ryan, next year’s chair of the Student Affairs committee that Ramond is crap.”

 The last remark was not only a direct violation of the rules against attacks on personal character the Election Board has presented, but an extreme disregard for the integrity and fairness of the general election process.

-Update, 1:02pm: Columbia College University Senator Sean Ryan submitted a statement to the Elections Board in response to Solazzi’s comments at the debate.
+Update, 1:02pm: Columbia College University Senator Sean Ryan submitted a statement to the Elections Board in response to Jeffrey’s comments at the debate.
 You can read it below:

 “In the General Studies University Senate debate, a candidate inaccurately quoted me as having made a disparaging comment toward another candidate in a private conversation.
 I do not recall making any such comment, nor does that comment reflect my thoughts.
 I look forward to working with whomever wins the GS Senate election to build a stronger Columbia community for all students.”